Yaromac-hub/jwtimplementation/jwtconsumer/README.md

 The application uses an embedded database with a `USER_DATA` table containing user login and data.
 For database schema details and sample data, see [data.sql](jwtproducer/src/main/resources/data.sql) and [schema.sql](jwtproducer/src/main/resources/schema.sql).

-Access the database via: [http://localhost:8081/h2-console](http://localhost:8081/h2-console).
-Leave the password field empty and change the JDBC URL field to `jdbc:h2:mem:testdb` in the login form.
+You can access the database via the following URL: [http://localhost:8081/h2-console](http://localhost:8081/h2-console).
+Leave the password field empty and change the JDBC URL field from `jdbc:h2:~/test` to `jdbc:h2:mem:testdb` in the login form.

 ## API Endpoints